RedisAI/RedisAI/docs/commands.md

 ###String Tensors
 String tensors are tensors in which every element is a single C-string in utf-8 format.
 A string element can be at any length, and it cannot contain a null-character (unless it is the last character of the string).
-In blob format, the string elements are encoded and concatenated, so that the size of string tensor blob is not a constant given the tensor's shape (unlike the rest of tensor types)
+In blob format, string elements are encoded and concatenated, so that the size of string tensor blob is not determined given the tensor's shapes (unlike in the rest of tensor types)

 **Examples**